user1332/SAC-image-retrieval-code/README.md

 # TRACE: Transform Aggregate and Compose visiolinguistic representations for image retrieval with text feedback
-- Authors:  Surgan Jandial, Ayush Chopra, Pinkesh Badjatiya, Pranit Chawla, Mausoom Sarkar, Balaji Krishnamurthy
+- Authors:  Surgan Jandial*, Ayush Chopra*, Pinkesh Badjatiya*, Pranit Chawla, Mausoom Sarkar, Balaji Krishnamurthy.
+_* denotes equal authors_

 We use the following for training and testing of our model, reviewers are requested to follow the same if possible.
 To get started with the framework, install the following dependencies:
 - Python 3.6